Can Dementia Exempt You From Criminal Responsibility? The Latest on the Mohammed Al Fayed Case

 In recent news the son of Mohammed Al Fayed has come forward and disclosed that despite sexual assault allegations being made against the former Harrod’s owner and files being sent to the Crown Prosecution Service (CPS) once in 2008 relating to three complaints, and in 2015 which related to one complaint, the CPS brought no action against him due to him suffering with dementia, despite him being "as sharp as a tack" when it came to business.

 Mohammed Al Fayed’s son said individuals surrounding Al Fayed helped him avoid further police probing "on the grounds he was mentally incapacitated" and had dementia, but that when he returned to business affairs he was "as sharp as a tack".
+We can almost be certain that medical professionals would have been assisting Al Fayed in obtaining his diagnosis and providing "evidence" of this to law enforcement.

-Now following his death more than 90 complainants have come forward to the Metropolitan police to report the sexual abuse they suffered at the hands of Mohammed Al Fayed, including the most serious sexual offence of rape.
+Now following his death more than 90 complainants have come forward to the Metropolitan police to report the sexual abuse they suffered at the hands of Mohammed Al Fayed, including the most serious sexual offence of rape

 There is no doubt that Mohammed Al Fayed was one of the most powerful men in the world, and had the most trusted team around him that not only potentially facilitated the alleged offences but helped to also cover them by lending their support to his dementia claims.